Course Registration Procedures

 2. Registration follows the requirements of the student’s total academic program

 3. Correct billing is contingent upon correct registration

 All students are required to be continuously registered while in graduate school, except under the following exceptional circumstances:

 - A student takes a leave of absence (Ph.D. candidates on dissertation are not permitted unless for medical or military reasons).
 The exception is Family Leave Policy.

-- A student withdraws from the School.
+- Withdrawal from the University

-Ph.D.- Ph.D. students will register for four courses to fulfill their course requirements until they have reached full research, only three units of 999 (Dissertation/Research) are required to maintain full-time status.
+Ph.D.- Ph.D. students will register for four course units to fulfill their course requirements until they have reached full research.
+Only three units of 999 (Dissertation/Research) are required to maintain full time status.

 Graduate students who wish to enroll in a course without letter grade, must register as an auditor.
 Auditors pay the regular tuition charges, but receive no credit for the course.
 Assignments and exams are not required if properly registered and the instructor is notified.
 Audited courses cannot count towards the degree.
 Once the course is completed, a grade of “AUD” will appear on the transcript. **Submatriculants are held to the undergraduate rules and are not allowed to audit courses.